zmkarakas/Azure-Cognitive-Services---Getting-busy-with-vision-API/README.md

 # Describe and Analyze image with tags

 I have uploaded myself with glasses in middle of a forest, to see if the api will detect my glasses.
 It did but confidence values have been lower than my expectation.
+The description has 0.517 weighting for confidence, for which I would have expected at least 0.8+.
 I have run this test to see if its viable to use it for a startup idea I have.

 The resulting JSON that came from the API looks like this when formatted, which I think is a very good description of the photo "a man wearing glasses":